**Indicate you are leaving the FCHS website and FCHS is not responsible for the content.

 - Any AP Science class

-are encouraged to apply to this national club as a Full Member for the 2018-19 school year.
+are encouraged to apply to this national club as a Full Member for the 2020-21 school year.
+Application form.

-9th, 10th, or 11th graders currently enrolled in PRE-AP Biology or Chemistry (& planning on continuing in science each year) with a 3.5 SCIENCE GPA can apply as Associate Members for 2018-19.
+10th, or 11th graders currently enrolled in PRE-AP Biology or Chemistry (& planning on continuing in science each year) with a 3.5 SCIENCE GPA can apply as Associate Members.